aimms/documentation/webui/widget-options.rst

 For every identifier that you have specified as part of the _Current Contents_ option in your widget you can specify additional identifiers in AIMMS to specify additional properties for each identifier.
 For a given identifier :token:`X` you can specify (create in AIMMS)

-* :token:`X_annotations` to hold annotations that are put as CSS classes on assiciated DOM elements in your model.
+* :token:`X_annotations` to hold annotations that are put as CSS classes on associated DOM elements in your model.
 See the `Data-Dependent Styling <folder.html#data-dependent-styling>`_ section for more details.
 * :token:`X_flags` to make updatable identifiers appear as read-only in the WebUI.
 See the `Data-Dependent Styling <folder.html#data-dependent-styling>`_ section for more details.
 * A procedure named :token:`UponChange_X`, which will automatically be run whenever the value of identifier :token:`X` is changed from within the WebUI.
 AIMMS accepts two forms of an UponChange procedure: